How it Works

 Expenses incurred and deducted will include the particular Fish Producer Organisation Levy, which is a percentage taken off the value of the catch and forwarded to the PO on the owners behalf.
 BTA will also deduct and forward the landing dues and the harbour dues, which are payable to the relevant harbour authority, again on the owners behalf.

-BTA charges all trawlers 5% for all services provided, and fish buyers are charged 1% of the total purchase price for the fish they buy at auction.
+BTA charges all beam trawlers 5.5% and day boats 6% for all services provided, and fish buyers are charged 1% or 2% of the total purchase price for the fish they buy at auction.
 In addition, BTA deducts and collects the 2.5% landing fee on behalf of Torbay Borough Council.

 Services Deducted and Crew Payments